paketo-buildpacks/dotnet-execute/README.md

-# .NET Core Conf Cloud Native Buildpack
+# Dotnet Core Conf Cloud Native Buildpack

-The Dotnet Core Conf CNB sets the start command for a given application once it has been built by preceding buildpacks.
+The Dotnet Core Conf CNB sets the start command for a given Dotnet Core application once it has been built by preceding buildpacks.

 ## Integration